rpivo/react-automation-profiler/README.md

 You can wrap as many components and at as many levels as you want. `react-automation-profiler` will track all of these components' renders and auto-generate charts based on render metrics of these components during specific user experience flows.

-⚠️ **Note**: `AutomationProfiler` is meant to be used only when profiling components.
+⚠️  **Note**  ⚠️: `AutomationProfiler` is meant to be used only when profiling components.
 You should not use it in production.

 ### Automation Flows